Chart Color Schemes

 Docklands lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Docklands' population is approximately 20,253 as of November 2025.
-This figure represents a growth of 4,760 people, an increase of 30.7% since the 2021 Census which reported a population of 15,493.
+Docklands' population, as of November 2025, is approximately 20,253.
+This figure represents a growth of 4,760 people, a 30.7% increase since the 2021 Census which reported a population of 15,493.
 The change is inferred from the estimated resident population of 18,567 in June 2024 and an additional 982 validated new addresses since the Census date.
-This results in a population density ratio of 8,300 persons per square kilometer, placing Docklands in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Docklands' growth of 30.7% since the 2021 census exceeds both the national average (8.9%) and state levels, positioning it as a growth leader in the region.
+This results in a population density ratio of 8,300 persons per square kilometer, placing Docklands in the top 10% of national locations assessed by AreaSearch.
+The area's growth exceeded both national (8.9%) and state averages since the 2021 census, marking it as a growth leader.
 Overseas migration contributed approximately 87.3% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusting with a weighted aggregation method from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch uses VIC State Government's Regional/LGA projections from 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends predict exceptional growth, placing Docklands in the top 10% of statistical areas analysed by AreaSearch.
-By 2041, the area is expected to increase by 11,152 persons, marking a total increase of 46.7% over the 17 years.
+Future trends predict exceptional growth, placing Docklands in the top 10 percent of statistical areas analysed by AreaSearch, with an expected increase of 11,152 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 46.7% over the 17 years.

 Frequently Asked Questions - Population